hngrtr/genai-toolbox/docs/en/getting-started/quickstart.md

     ```python
     prompt = """
       You're a helpful hotel assistant.
 You handle hotel searching, booking and
       cancellations.
 When the user searches for a hotel, mention it's name, id,
       location and price tier.
 Always mention hotel ids while performing any
       searches.
 This is very important for any operations.
 For any bookings or
       cancellations, please provide the appropriate confirmation.
+      Don't ask for confirmations from the user.
     """

     queries = [
         "Find hotels in Basel with Basel in it's name.",